bioxim/bioxim/README.md

-# **Welcome** :exclamation: :wave:
+# **Oh Pls God!
+Don't read this!
+Kkk**
 ### _My name is Xime :feet:, i'm interested in technology, coding and crypto.
-Let's assume that it's a real world with real projects, then checkout my history programming promps._
+Let's assume that it's a real world with real projects, then checkout my history programming prompts._
 ---
 ## **_Projects_**